CollectionBuilder/cb-docs/docs/metadata/object-paths.md

 Vimeo video items are supported in Item pages via the `video` value for the "[display_template]({{ '/docs/metadata/csv_metadata/#display_template' | relative_url }})" metadata field.
 Provide the full Vimeo video link in the "object_location" metadata field.

+Vimeo does not have a documented thumbnail API.
+One option is to create screenshots to use as derivative images--if image_thumb is left blank, the item will be represented by an video icon.

 ------